7 min read

 "Aren't you?"

-She couldn't believe this man enduring and living in such a harsh world, this man looking at her coldly as she said these things.
+She couldn't believe this man who endured such a harsh world, who looked at her coldly as she said these things.

 "I envy your innocence."

-He reached out and lightly brushed Lanthe's cheek with his thumb.
+He reached out and brushed her cheek lightly with his thumb.

 "Don't."

-Lanthe turned her body again and buried her cheek in the pillow.
-Though he'd only touched her cheek, her heart pounded hard.
+Lanthe turned away again and buried her cheek in the pillow.
+Her heart was pounding hard just from him touching her cheek.

-A man with hands like a brutal bandit and rude touching habits.
+A man with brutal thief's hands and rude touching habits.

 "...I'm not suffering at all."

-His voice resonating from behind vibrated against her body.
+His voice from behind touched her.
+Made her body vibrate.

 "Children, women, the elderly, clergy.
-Even those types that thug order would go mad and rampage over if touched—if they break my law, I treat them and deal with them exactly the same as those who bring their swords against me.
+Even if they're the type those gangster monks would go crazy over if touched, if they break my law I treat them exactly the same as those who cross swords with me and deal with them the same way.
 Very fairly.
-And then I feel the reward of having cleaned the environment by sweeping away trash that's nothing but harm to the world.
-How could I suffer doing work that deserves thanks."
+And then I feel the satisfaction of having cleaned up trash that's nothing but harmful to the world, making the environment cleaner.
+Why would I suffer doing work that deserves gratitude?"

-She closed her eyes tightly and wrapped her ears with the blanket.
+She squeezed her eyes shut and covered her ears with the blanket.

-If she stayed awake like this, becoming immersed in thoughts, she felt she might come to hate even herself.
+If she stayed awake and kept drowning in thoughts like this, she'd start to hate even herself.

-When she woke to the blue dawn light with sleep-blurred eyes, she was left alone in the bed.
+When she woke to the blue dawn light with sleep-heavy eyes and sat up, she'd been left alone in the bed.

 "Awake?"